Provost (military police): Belgium

 The Belgian Army's Military Police Group (Groupe Police Militaire in French, Groep Militaire Politie in Dutch) performs military police duties on behalf of all four components of the Belgian military.
 The group is headed by a lieutenant-colonel and numbers 188 members in five MP companies.

 Military police duties in Belgium have always included enforcement of military discipline, managing road traffic and wartime handling of prisoners of war.
 In 2003, duties relating to refugees and deserters in wartime were transferred from the then disbanded Gendarmerie Nationale to the MPs.
 Members of the former 4 and 6 MP Companies were folded into the new MP Group, along with some Gendarmes previously assigned MP-related duties.

 Belgian MPs are identified by black armbands with the letters MP in white block letters, worn on the left arm.

 Brazil

 Despite the name, Brazil's Military Police, or Polícia Militar (PM) units in each Brazilian state are not provost forces, but gendarmerie-like law enforcement units responsible for preventive police and public security.

-Each branch of the Brazilian Armed Forces, however, has its own provost force: Polícia do Exército (PE) in the Army, Polícia da Marinha (SP) in the Navy, and Polícia da Aeronáutica (PA) in the Air Force.
+Each branch of the Brazilian Armed Forces, however, has its own provost force.